Contents

 Do You Legally Have to File Your Taxes in Canada?

 This is a tricky question.
 In Canada, you’re legally required to file your taxes if you owe money.
+This is usually those who are self-employed or small business owners or those in unique tax situations.
 However, in some cases, the CRA (Canada Revenue Agency) may also require you to file and ask you formally.
 Essentially, though, everyone in Canada is required to file their taxes.
 If you do owe and you don’t file, the CRA can take legal action, and you could be convicted of tax evasion.
 If you don’t owe and you don’t file, you likely won’t be penalized, but you won’t be eligible for benefits you could receive if you did file.

 Skip the branch visits, apply online in minutes and get the financing you want today.